HOW TO CARE FOR THE SKIN OF YOUR HANDS

 Where can I find more information?

-Please see the patient information leaflet on contact dermatitis on the British Association of Dermatologists website.
+Please see the patient information leaflets on contact dermatitis and topical corticosteroids on the British Association of Dermatologists website.

 For details of source materials please contact the Clinical Standards Unit (email@example.com).